curiousdannii/parchment/README.md

 cd parchment
 ```

-Then install the `npm` dependencies:
+Install the `npm` dependencies, and then build Parchment:

 ```
 npm install
+npm run build
 ```

-This will also automatically build Parchment.

-Then, you'll need to open `index.html` on a web server.
-(It won't work when you run it on your filesystem as a `file:///` URL.)
-You can launch a simple web server like this:
+You can now open `index.html` on a web server.
+But... it won't work when you run it on your filesystem as a `file:///` URL.
+You can instead launch a simple web server like this:

 ```
 npm start